WoodScene/WoodScene.github.io/_pages/about.md

 Prior to that, I obtained my Master degree from [Peking University (PKU)](https://www.pku.edu.cn/) under the supervision of [Prof. Yasha Wang](https://faculty.pku.edu.cn/wangyasha/zh_CN/more/10532/jsjjgd/index.htm) and Bachelor degree from [Harbin Institute of Technology, Weihai (HIT)](https://www.hitwh.edu.cn/).

 # Research Interests
 I have broad interests in Natural Language Processing (NLP), especially in its integration with Large Language Models.
-My primary research focuses on dialog systems, including tasks such as dialogue state tracking (DST).
+My primary research focuses on dialog systems, including tasks such as dialogue state tracking (DST) and user satisfaction estimation (USE).

 Previously, during my master's studies, I did some research on spatial-temporal data imputation using Generative Adversarial Networks (GAN).